 You might notice how this seems similar to Loving Kindness Meditation (Metta Bhavana).
-The primary difference with Tonglen meditation is that we specifically visualize giving out whatever it is that will ease suffering.
+The primary difference with Tonglen is that we specifically visualize giving out whatever it is that will ease suffering.
 This trains the mind to turn a negative (suffering) into a positive (the cure for that suffering).

 When we follow the Tonglen meditation script, we meditate on giving compassion to different people.
 For instance, those who are ill, those who are in financial trouble, those who are dying, and those who are facing grief.

 Note that you do not need to do this technique while formally meditating.
 I often do it while I’m going about my day.
 Perhaps I’ll see someone suffering while I’m out for a walk.
 I visualize taking in their suffering and breathing out the thing that will cure it.

-When we practise Tonglen meditation, we change our usual stance on suffering.
+When we practise Tonglen, we change our usual stance on suffering.

 Naturally, the mind seeks to avoid suffering.
 However, this doesn’t remedy anything, it just makes us ignore pain.
-Tonglen meditation takes a more enlightened approach.
+Tonglen takes a more enlightened approach.
 It develops our Bodhichitta (enlightened mind) by tackling suffering head-on and seeking to remedy it.

 Guided Tonglen Meditation